-“Well, a little bit,” she answered honestly.
+“Well, a little bit,” she answered.

 At the time, I asked myself well, how do you write about breast cancer and loss without it becoming too depressing?
 Is that even possible?
 How do you write about such serious matters in a way in which people might still want to read it?

 I don’t know the answers.
-Back then I decided all I could do was tell the truth, my truth.
+Back then, I decided all I could do was tell the truth, my truth.
 That’s what I still try to do.
-I believe in truth telling, even when it’s hard and this week it’s really hard.
+I believe in truth telling, even when it’s hard, and this week it’s really hard.

 This week my truth is this: I’ve been feeling like screaming, I’ve been feeling like crying and sometimes I’ve been feeling like doing both at the same time.